 How Are Color Pencils Different?

-The Prismacolor Premier is a lightweight pencil and because color goes down very easily, this pencil is probably easier on somebody with arthritis or limited mobility in their hands.
+The Prismacolor Premier is a lightweight pencil and because the color goes down very easily, this pencil is probably easier on somebody with arthritis or limited mobility in their hands.
 Your hands will tire less if you do not have to press as hard.

 - If you are using Prismacolors, keep them in a pencil holder as you work because they will roll and break.
-A roll-up or zip up pencil case made out of some type of heavyweight material is ideal for these pencils.
+A roll-up or zip-up pencil case made out of some type of heavyweight material is ideal for these pencils.

 The Staedtler Mars Noris barrel is hexagonal, very comfortable to use, and has a nice weight to it.
-The barrel is made of wood from environmentally-sustainable forestry practices, and the design of the barrel keeps the pencils from rolling off of the table.
+The barrel is made of wood from environmentally sustainable forestry practices, and the design of the barrel keeps the pencils from rolling off of the table.
 As you can tell, rolling pencils really bother me.
 These are my favorite for fine detail work and the fact that they don't roll off the table.